adrsolheim/miscellaneous/cpu/README.md

 ## Stuff

-`strcmp` and `cmp` is different. `cmp` (at the processor level) compares to registers `A` and `B` and store the result in some flag. `strcmp` (a "high-level" function) compares two C-style strings.
+`strcmp` and `cmp` is different. `cmp` (at the processor level) compares two registers `A` and `B` and store the result in some flag. `strcmp` (a "high-level" function) compares two C-style strings.
 Results/instructions will vary from different platforms and compilers.
 ```
 call 0x400480b0 <strcmp@plt>
 ```